BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </p>

 <p>
-I don't think either wrestling with angels or letting go is better, but rather that the contrast is interesting.
+I should say that I don't think either wrestling with angels or letting go is better, but rather that the contrast is interesting.
 </p>

 <hr/>

 <p>
-There's a problem though: what do you do when either the problem is so bad or the solutions don't work.
+There's a problem though: what what about when problem is just too terrible?
 A shot from another of that artist's videos shows a quote from the novel <i>Song of Enchantment</i>, by Ben Okri: "If you look too deeply everything breaks your heart." --TODO cite the novel
 </p>